thomaswestland/thomaswestland.github.io/content/post/pinochet.md

 tortured and killed and hundreds of thousands forced into exile, and the whole population lost the basic political rights of franchise, association and free speech.
-The return of democracy was led by the Coalition of Parties for Democracy (*Concertación*), an alliance of centre and centre-left parties, which arose from success in the referendum against the dictatorship in 1988 and remained in power until 2009.
+The return of democracy was led by the Coalition of Parties for Democracy (_Concertación_), an alliance of centre and centre-left parties, which arose from success in the referendum against the dictatorship in 1988 and remained in power until 2009\.

-The series of structural adjustment reforms under Pinochet were designed by a group of civilian economists: the *Chicago Boys*, Chileans trained as graduate students in the Department of Economics at the University of Chicago.
+The series of structural adjustment reforms under Pinochet were designed by a group of civilian economists: the _Chicago Boys_, Chileans trained as graduate students in the Department of Economics at the University of Chicago.
 In the late 1980s their economic program was hailed as a Latin American success story: when asked about the ‘Chilean economic miracle’